Privacy Engineering in the Wild: Understanding the Practitioners' Mindset, Organisational Aspects, and Current Practices: Conclusion

 Our findings also highlight the importance of creating and fostering a privacy culture in the organisation.
 Practitioners' privacy behaviours are strongly influenced by their environment, so corporate values should match the principles enshrined in the existing privacy laws.
 In order to create a conducive environment, the top management needs to demonstrate commitment to privacy values, aligning themselves to the employees' values and beliefs, communicating their importance, and rewarding desired privacy behaviours.
 This interplay of research areas, such as privacy engineering, organisational privacy culture, and socio-technical systems, remains largely unexplored, offering several pathways for future research in terms of qualitative and quantitative research.

 In future work, we plan on further investigating and building the theory around organisational privacy culture and climate, given its strong influence on practitioners.
 More qualitative research is needed to identify the primary constructs, as well as quantitative research for creating practical instruments to assess and measure privacy climate.
-We also intend to conduct further studies dedicated to evaluating the existing privacy engineering methods and techniques and assessing their feasibility and practicality.
+We also intend to conduct further studies to evaluate the existing privacy engineering methods and techniques and assess their feasibility and practicality.
+Besides that, we also see the need for more focused interview-based studies in under-researched application areas, e.g., with practitioners developing social networks and advertising platforms, in which negative privacy impacts can be amplified.

 \ifCLASSOPTIONcompsoc